Human, Social, and Political Sciences

 Caius aims to admit 6 - 8 students per year in HSPS, with no particular preference for which subjects they wish to study within the degree.
 The College has a long history of supporting the various subjects brought together in HSPS, and this degree allows students and Fellows both a fabulous opportunity to explore and develop their academic interests together.

 The Directors of Studies are Dr Ruth Scurr (political history and political thought), Dr Liana Chua (anthropology) and Dr Kun-Chin Lin (international relations).
 They will guide students through their studies and, whatever options they choose, ensure that the very best teaching is provided from across the relevant departments.
 A number of other Fellows in the College have teaching and research interests which may overlap with those of HSPS students, depending on the options they select.
-These include Dr Naor Ben-Yehoyada (social anthropology), Dr Alessandro Launaro (classical archaeology) and Dr Annabel Brett (political thought and philosophy).
+These include Dr Naor Ben-Yehoyada (social anthropology), Dr Alessandro Launaro (classical archaeology) and Professor Annabel Brett (political thought and philosophy).

 We expect candidates to have a strong examination record in academic subjects at sixth-form.
 We do not require candidates to have studied any particular combination of subjects at school, but it is important that you develop understanding and knowledge that are appropriate to your ambitions at university.
 Wider reading and academic exploration beyond your school curriculum are really important parts of your preparation for university application.